Bowie Baysox to host another mega chicken truckload sale | Eye On Annapolis

 A tender and juicy option for boneless breast meat needs.
 Each case contains four (4) -10 lb. bags; exact weight heat sealed bags.
 The superior packaging leads to improved freshness and the ability to open and use just 10 lbs. at a time.

-Category: Annapolis Gives, Businesses, COVID, Events, LIFE IN THE AREA, Local News, NEWS, Post To FB
+Category: Annapolis Gives, Businesses, COVID, LIFE IN THE AREA, Local News, NEWS, Post To FB